jorgecasas/php-ml/README.md

 ### Classification

+Identifying to which category an object belongs to.

-*  **Naive Bayes** - a set of supervised learning algorithms based on applying Bayes’ theorem with the “naive” assumption of independence between every pair of features
+*  **Naive Bayes** - algorithm based on applying Bayes’ theorem with the “naive” assumption of independence between every pair of features

 ## Installation